fbpx

 Psychedelic therapy has demonstrated potential benefits in reducing chronic pain while avoiding the risks of opioid use.
 Studies suggest that psychedelic treatments such as psilocybin and ketamine may offer long-lasting pain relief, as well as reduce emotional distress and improve overall quality of life.
 These promising results have sparked interest from researchers and patients hoping to explore alternative pain management options.

-Furthermore, unlike opioids which can lead to addiction, overdose and withdrawal symptoms, psychedelic therapies are non-addictive and generally safe when administered by a trained professional in a controlled setting.
+Furthermore, unlike opioids which can lead to addiction, overdose, and withdrawal symptoms, psychedelic therapies are non-addictive and generally safe when administered by a trained professional in a controlled setting.

-Research also suggests that psychedelics may work by altering brain activity, increasing neural plasticity and creating new connections between brain cells.
+Research also suggests that psychedelics may work by altering brain activity, increasing neural plasticity, and creating new connections between brain cells.
 This could lead to reduced sensitivity to pain signals and improved mood regulation, both key factors in treating chronic pain.

 One patient who underwent psychedelic treatment for their chronic pain reported decreased symptoms even months after the treatment.
 They described feeling more connected to their body, less depressed and anxious, and more capable of managing stressors without relying on opioids.